MOHAMMADHOSSEIN-JAFARI/PowerBI/README.md

 - boosting does
 - not use bootstrap. a procedure learn slowly, learn step by step. nested approach
 - boosting in rally situations it is the best,
+# 31-May
+You have to do analysis with different options in are realy in different options the clusters are neutral or not.